ligato/docs/docs/plugins/vpp-plugins.md

 	}
 ```

-The config data can be combined with any other VPP or Linux configuration.
+The configuration data can be combined with any other VPP or Linux configuration.

-## NAT plugin
+## NAT Plugin

 Network address translation, or NAT is a method for translating IP addresses belonging to different address domains by modifying the address information in the packet header.
 The VPP agent NAT plugin provides control plane functionality for the VPP dataplane NAT implementation of NAT44.
 The NAT plugin is dependent on the [interface plugin][interface-plugin-guide].

-### NAT global config
+### NAT Global Configuration

 The global NAT configuration is a special case of data grouped under single key.
 This means there is no unique character as a part of the key, so there is only one global NAT configuration.
 Interfaces marked as NAT-enabled  should be present in the VPP but if not, the KV scheduler plugin caches the configuration for later use when the interface becomes available.